 - Get your MATCH results.
 Usually, they are released in March every year.

-Other important things need to be done during or in between these steps.
-For example, it is important to get clinical experience in the United States and get letters of recommendation, preferably from practicing physicians in the United States.
-More information will be described in the future about this topic.
+One would need to work on more than one of this requirements at a time and it is helpful to create a timeline to achieve these goals.
+It is important to get clinical experience in the United States and get letters of recommendation, preferably from practicing physicians in the United States.

 1. Medical School Eligibility